-Although servers must usually wear a uniform at work, many add unique elements of clothing, jewelry, or other adornment to their uniforms to stand out and make customers perceive them as an individual person rather than a faceless member of the staff.
-I still remember one waitress at a New York City restaurant who waited on me several years ago.
+Although servers must usually wear a uniform at work, many add unique elements of clothing, jewelry or other adornment to their uniforms in order to stand out and make customers perceive them as an individual person rather than a faceless member of the staff.
+I still remember one waitress at a

+NYC restaurant who waited on me several years ago.
 She wore a goofy hat that no one else in the restaurant was wearing.
-Wearing that hat made the waitress seem more interesting and personable, and it increased the tip I left.
+Wearing that hat made the waitress seem more interesting and personable and it increased the tip she got from me.
 Similar effects of adornment on tipping were observed in a study by Jeri-Jayne Stillman and Wayne Hensley.

 Six waitresses at an upscale restaurant agreed to record information about their dining parties for four nights and to wear a flower in their hair for two of those nights.
 Which two of the four nights the flower was worn was determined randomly for each server.
 Each night, those waitresses in the flower condition were "provided a selection of flowers from which one was chosen for the evening."
-The results indicated that the waitresses' tips increased from about \$1.50 per customer (or diner) in the control condition to about \$1.75 per customer in the flower condition.
+The results indicated that the waitress' tips increased from about \$1.50 per-customer (or diner) in the control condition to about \$1.75 per-customer in the flower condition.
 They earned 17 percent more simply by wearing flowers in their hair.

-The results of this study suggest that (if possible) you should wear something special or unusual when you work.
-Whether it is a flower in your hair

-(or as a boutonniere), a loud tie, or a funny button, wearing something that stands out as unusual will personalize you to your customers and will result in larger tips.
+The results of this study suggest that (if possible) you should wear something unique or unusual when you work.
+Whether it is a flower in your hair, a loud tie around your neck, or a funny button on your shirt, wearing something that stands out as unique or unusual will personalize you to your customers and will result in larger tips.
 However, take care not to wear things with political, religious, or otherwise controversial messages and meanings so as not to offend those customers with different points of view.